BenBraniff/BenBraniff/README.md

 ## Hi there 👋
+Current Oakland University Student majoring in Computer Science aspiring to be a Software Engineer.
+Hobbies include weight lifting, Basketballs, friends
 <!--
 **BenBraniff/BenBraniff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.